jorgerance/simpleWeatherStation/README.md

 	wifiMulti.addAP("SSID", "PASSWORD");

-What to expect once your data has been uploaded to ThingSpeak:
+## What to expect once your data has been uploaded to ThingSpeak

 ![](https://user-images.githubusercontent.com/22028245/32220371-c7f884d2-be31-11e7-877d-fc83b24b0472.png)